chaisql/chai/README.md

     return query.
-        // Use the table schema to select the fields of your choice Select(s.ID, s.Name).
+        // Use the table schema to select the fields of your choice Select(t.ID, t.Name).
-        // The name of the table is based on the name of the structure, in this case "User".
+        // The from method expects a type who can select the right table from the transaction,
-        // The table schema provides a method to select the table.
+        // the UserTable implements the required interface.
-        From(s.Table()).
+        From(t).
-        // The fields of s are generated based on the fields of the User structure and their type
+        // The fields of t are generated based on the fields of the User structure and their type
         // Here, because Age is an int, the Gte method expects an int.
-        Where(s.Age.Gte(18)).
+        Where(t.Age.Gte(18)).
         // Run the query using the transaction.
         Run(tx).
         // Scan the result to UserResult.